ohaal/murmur-failover-daemon/README.md

 ## Known shortcomings
-Most Mumble clients (or operating systems) will not cycle through the IP addresses of hostnames with multiple IP addresses.
-Windows will work fine, but Linux, Android and possibly other operating systems' clients may have trouble connecting to the host.
-A workaround for such clients would be to just use the IP or hostname of the master Murmur server.
+Many Mumble clients (or operating systems) will not cycle through the IP addresses of hostnames with multiple IP addresses.
+Windows will work fine, but Linux, Android and possibly other operating systems' clients may have trouble connecting to the host.* A workaround for such clients would be to just use the IP or hostname of the master Murmur server.

+**This conclusion is old and may be incorrect.*

 ## Maintainer
 Oddbjørn Haaland